GenomeDK/genomedk-docs/index.rst

 Who can get an account?
 =======================

-We are open to account requests from people associated with a university.
+We are open to account requests from people associated with a university or small and medium-sized enterprises (SMEs).

 What does it cost?
 ==================